aws-samples/eks-workshop-developers/website/docs/optimizations/java/baseline.md

 As we can see, the current application startup time is around 12.5 seconds.

 :::info
-Image size and application startup times might be different in your case
+Note that image size and application startup times may vary.
 :::

 ## Conclusion

-In this section you have learned about the different factors that influence the application startup time and how to measure them.
-You learned how to access the application logs and identify the image size.
-In the next section you are going to apply the first optimization technique to accelerate Java application running on AWS container services.
+In this lab, you learned about the different factors that influence application startup time and how to measure them.
+You also learned how to access the application logs and identify the image size.
+In the next lab, you will apply the first optimization technique to accelerate Java applications running on AWS container services.